 - Fold one rectangle in half widthwise, so you now have a 13″ high x 8″ wide rectangle.

 - Pin the Heart Pillow Template through both layers of fabric, lining up the ‘place on fold’ edge of the template on the fold line of the fabric.

 - Cut out around heart template, remove pins, and set aside.

-- Repeat to cut a heart from the remaining five rectangles.
-Then repeat for each additional pillow you are making.
+- Repeat to cut a heart from the remaining five rectangles (the other fabric, the batting, and the muslin).
+Repeat for each additional pillow you are making.

 At Your Sewing Machine & Ironing Board